Jaslene Gonzalez

-Jaslene González (born May 29, 1986) is an Puerto Rican model, television host, and winner of Cycle 8 of America's Next Top Model.
+Jaslene Marie González (born May 29, 1986) is a Puerto Rican model, television host, and winner of Cycle 8 of America's Next Top Model.

 Biography

-Gonzalez was born in Puerto Rico and grew up in Humboldt Park, Chicago.
+Gonzalez was born in Bayamón, Puerto Rico and grew up in Humboldt Park, Chicago.
 She attended Notre Dame High School for Girls on the Northwest Side of Chicago.
 She was an online college admissions advisor prior to America's Next Top Model.

 Gonzalez had done some modeling prior to America's Next Top Model, having been represented by Avant Garde Models.
 In her CW "Close-up" interview, it was revealed that she appeared in fashion shows for local Chicago designers, including Michelle Gomez of Chicago and Alexis Arquette, as seen in local Chicago newspapers Extra and La Nota.

 Gonzalez said in her Seventeen interview that she had been in an abusive relationship with her ex-boyfriend; the relationship ended shortly before the filming of cycle 7.